-Aragon Housing Association aims to work in partnership with residents and local communities to provide a secure, clean and safe environment for you to live in.
-We take all reports received regarding anti-social behaviour seriously and will work with you to address the problems.
+We aim to work in partnership with residents and local communities to provide a secure, clean and safe environment for you to live in.
+We take all reports received regarding antisocial behaviour (ASB) seriously and will work with you to address the problems.

 Your neighbour may be quite unaware they are causing a problem.
 If you approach them calmly and discuss what is annoying you, they may be quite understanding.
 Usually this is much better than letting things build up and having a shouting match, or writing angry letters, when it could all have been sorted out easily.

 We have a step by step guide to trying to resolve neighbour or neighbourhood issues without the need to make an official report.

 To keep track of ASB there is an incident report log sheet located at the bottom of the page.

 Unable to resolve the issue yourself and need our help?

 If you are unable to resolve the issue please contact us and either: